Mika83AC/NODE-Cheat-Sheet/README.md

 Hopefully best practices in Node.js.

 ## When to use Node.js
-API's or something that consists of small chunks of work which are non-blocking.
+API's or something that consists of small chunks of work per request which is non-blocking.

 ## When NOT to use Node.js
 When heavy work has to be done.
 Node.js is a single thread which handels ALL requests.
 If one (or more) request creates much CPU work or something that blocks, ALL other requests are blocked to!